 If you're curious about anal play, you may want to read answers to common anal sex questions.
 If you're ready to explore, here are five important steps to exploring anal play pleasurably and safely.

 Learn about the anus.
 These are some of the pleasure points: The opening of the anus contains the highest concentration of nerve endings.
 Thereafter, the anus responds mostly to feelings of fullness or pressure.
-Putting pressure on the ventral wall of the anus a couple of inches in will stimulate the (male) prostate gland.
-The tip of the (internal) clitoral body in women can also be stimulated through the anus.
+Putting pressure on the ventral wall of the anus a couple of inches in will stimulate the prostate gland.
+The tip of the (internal) clitoral body can also be stimulated through the anus.

 Keep clean.
-Do not put anything from the anus to vagina -- bacteria that live quite happily in the anus with cause havoc in the vagina.
+Do not move anything from the anus to vagina -- bacteria that live quite happily in the anus with cause havoc in the vagina.
 Use a fresh condom on penis or toys and a fresh latex glove on hands, or wash very thoroughly.
 Use a dental dam or slice open a condom to use as a barrier for oral-anal contact.